hariharanr8/Sales-and-Profit/README.md

 ## Data columns
     The dataset comprises a structured set of transactional records, encompassing essential dimensions for comprehensive business intelligence and sales performance evaluation.
-The Order Date field captures the timestamp of each purchase transaction, serving as the temporal anchor from which both the <b>Month and Year</b> columns are programmatically derived through <b>datetime</b> parsing techniques—enabling robust time-series analysis.
+The Order Date field captures the timestamp of each purchase transaction, serving as the temporal anchor from which both the Month and Year columns are programmatically derived through datetime parsing techniques—enabling robust time-series analysis.
 Customer and geographical segmentation are facilitated through the Customer Name and State fields, respectively.
 Product-related attributes include Category, Sub-Category, and the specific Product Name, supporting hierarchical product analytics.
 Quantitative performance metrics such as Sales